DBirmingham/ruby-calc/README.md

 # ruby-calc
-You can do it Ruby too!
+You can do it in Ruby too!